1Who is Exceedent?

 14Can I have someone act on my behalf, or contact Exceedent for information on my account?

-If you want someone to act on your behalf in applying for benefits/appeal or act for you on an ongoing basis, you must complete an Authorized Representative Appointment Form.
+If you want someone to act on your behalf in applying for benefits, appeal on your behalf, assist with eligibility and other claim matters, etc. you must complete an authorized representative appointment form.
 Be sure to select the function(s) that the representative is being authorized to do.
 You can select more than one representative and choose the same or different functions.
 The representative may be an individual or an organization.
 Note: This form must be completed for Exceedent to talk to you about your spouse or over-aged dependents accounts.

 15What is a Summary Plan Description (SPD)?